ccarteronline/encore-ui/CONTRIBUTING.md

 * Component Revisions - Update to the style or interaction
 * Deprecations

 The most complex PRs are usually "New Components".
-We've written up our criteria for a New Component PR.
-This is based on what we've found works best for our team, to minimize the time spent reviewing PRs.
+The "PR Steps" below describe our criteria for putting together a new component PR.
+For the other types, adjust the steps as necessary, let common sense be your guide!

-Currently, when adding a new component, our most [precious](https://dl.dropboxusercontent.com/u/2384988/onering.jpg) resource is the time of our designers.
+Currently, when adding a new component, our most precious resource is the time of our designers.
 We want to ensure that the PR process is as streamlined for them as possible, and this is made explicit below.

-Note that while this process is listed as for "New Components", it also has implication for "Styles" PRs, "Component Revisions", and others.
-Let common sense be your guide!

-## New Components - PRs
+## PR Steps
 * **Prerequisites**:
     * New Components _must_ be created using our [Component Scaffolding](./guides/ui-setup.md#creating-a-new-component)
     * [Issue created](https://github.com/rackerlabs/encore-ui/issues) with the following items: